 Joe is going to need crutches through the healing process.
 Crutches fall under the category of durable medical equipment – a 20% coinsurance on Joe’s plan.
 As such, Joe is responsible for $18.75 of the $75 cost of crutches.

-A “benefit period” starts when you enter a hospital facility or skilled nursing facility (SNF) and ends when you have not received inpatient hospital care or SNF care for sixty days in a row.
+A benefit period refers to a period when you enter a hospital facility or a skilled nursing facility.
+It ends when you have not received inpatient hospital care or care from such a facility for 60 days in a row.

 The amount you pay in out-of-pocket expenses depends on the length of the hospital stay.

-Original Medicare will cover up to 90 days of inpatient hospital care during each benefit period.
-Recipients also have an additional 60 days of coverage- these are called “lifetime reserve days.”
-These additional 60 days may only be used once.
+Under Original Medicare, you receive coverage for up to 90 days of inpatient hospital care during each benefit period.
+You have an additional 60 days of coverage that fall under “lifetime reserve days” which extends that time, but these 60 days can only be used one time.

 Mental Health Inpatient Stay Deductible & Coinsurance